 On this page, you will learn about family-based green card filing fees, how much it costs to sponsor an immigrant and all other information related to the cost of a green card application.

-Every family-based green card application process starts by filing forms such as the I-130, I-485, and DS-260, depending on the location of the green card application beneficiary.
+Every family-based green card application process starts by filing forms such as the I-130 and I-485, depending on the location of the green card application beneficiary.
 Each of these application forms has its own filing fees.
 In addition, there are other expenses, such as immigration medical exam fees, biometric service fees, and many more.
 All these make up the total cost of a family-based green card application.
 If you are pursuing permanent residence under the family-based category, this article gives you a breakdown of all the expenses from the beginning to the end of this process.
 Whether you want to bring a spouse, a fiance, a parent, or your child to the U.S., VisaNation is here to make the entire process much easier.
 Get started today!

 Let Us Help You with Family-Based Green Card Approval